cnpem/ssc-cdi/docs/source/examples.rst

     - binning: [int]. binning of the diffraction pattern
     - Seed: [int] Seed for random number generator.
 Use 10 as standard.
     - incoherent_modes: [int].
 Number of probe modes to be reconstructed
-    - Energy: [float].
+    - energy: [float].
 Beam energy for the experiment
     - detector_distance: [float] Detector distance for the experiment
     - restored_pixel_size: [float] Detector pixel size.
 Use 55.55e-6
     - f1: [float] Fresnel number.
 Adjusts the detector-sample distance.
 This is the parameter to be tweaked with for fine probe/pinhole adjustment.
 IMPORTANT: always use a negative value for f1! ​Reference values: 1e-4 for 10 micron pinhole.
 1e-3 for 5 micron pinhole at Cateretê.